Nature's Healing Benefits Walk and talk therapy adds the healing elements of nature & exercise.

 Rejection can threaten your feeling of being accepted by and connected to others.
 Your initial impulse when you are sensing rejection may be to withdraw from others.
-But, reaching out and socializing with friends and family can be a more positive response.
+But reaching out and socializing with friends and family can be a more positive response. jwhg

 In Your Relationship

-If you feel a sense of rejection as a result of something your partner has done or said, or by a lack of attention or interaction, it is important to let them know how you are interpreting and feeling about what has happened.
+If you feel a sense of rejection as a result of something your partner has done or said, or by a lack of attention or interaction, it is important to let them know how you are interpreting what happened and how you are feeling about what happened.
 Checking in with them and getting some clarity is important.
-Sometimes what looks like rejection, for instance when your partner doesn't seem to be present with you, might be preoccupation, stress, or your partner feeling disconnected, and not sure how to reach out to you.
+Sometimes what looks like rejection, for instance when your partner doesn't seem to be paying attention or hearing you, might be preoccupation or, stress.
+Or your partner may be feeling disconnected and unsure how to reach out to you.

-Taking the first step of believing that you have some control over how you react to percieved rejection can begin the process of accessing your strength and taking positive action.
+Taking the first step of believing that you have some control over how you react to percieved rejection can begin the process of feeling more in control, of acknowledging your strengths, and taking positive action.

 Some common risk factors for relationships that have been identified: